 For more self-guided street art tours, see the street art walking guide.

-Secret gardens within gardens
+Venture further with secret gardens within gardens

 Melbourne is packed with beautiful public gardens.
 But it’s the little things that make these green spaces extra special.